Yelang

 Yelang, also Zangke, was an ancient political entity first described in the 3rd century BC in what is now western Guizhou province, China.
 It was active for over 200 years.
 The state is known to modern Chinese from the idiom, "Yelang thinks too highly of itself" (夜郎自大 (Yèláng zì dà, Yelang self-aggrandizes)).

 Name

 The inhabitants of Yelang called themselves Zina.
 This may be source of the Sanskrit word Cīna (चीन).
 The English word China is derived from this Sanskrit word.

 Geography

 Expanse

 The Yelang were believed to have been an alliance of agricultural tribes covering parts of modern-day Guizhou, Hunan, Sichuan and Yunnan.

 Location

 The ancient Chinese historian Sima Qian described Yelang located west of the Mimo and Dian, south of Qiongdu (in what is now southern Sichuan), and east of the nomadic Sui and Kunming.
 Some people have identified the seat of the kingdom as Bijie (畢節) in today's Liupanshui area, in modern Guizhou province, whilst others suggest the capital moved throughout the region over time.

 Culture

 Subsistence

-The Yelang were a primarily a confederation of agricultural farming tribes.
+The Yelang were primarily a confederation of agricultural farming tribes.